matrix-org/matrix-spec-proposals/proposals/3014-full-event-with-rooms-pusher.md

 For pushers of type `http` (and thus all pushers inheriting from that type) a new `format`, `full_event_with_rooms`, is introduced.
-This pusher has the same fields as the `full_event` pusher described in [MSC2782](https://github.com/matrix-org/matrix-doc/pull/2782), with the addition of a new `rooms` field.
+This pusher has the same fields as the `full_event` pusher described in [MSC2782](https://github.com/matrix-org/matrix-doc/pull/2782), with the addition of a new `rooms` field inside of the `counts` object.
 This new field is a map of room IDs to notification count.
 The rooms with a notification count of zero are not to be included in this map.

 As such, an example of an event being pushed out could look as following: